 1. Where the children will live.

 2. When and how you will ensure they have plenty of time with both parents.

 3. How you will continue to pay for all the things they need.

 Sometimes where the children will live and with who is obvious to you both, but often this is a really hard decision.
 We’ve produced a separate guide for parents to help you to agree arrangements that work well for everybody, and to help you find a solution if that is not possible.
-Please see Sorting out arrangements for your children.
-We’ve also produced a separate guide about Apply for a court order about the arrangements for your children without the help of a lawyer.
+Please see A survival guide to sorting out arrangements for your children.
+We’ve also produced a separate guide How to apply for a court order about arrangements for your children without the help of a lawyer.

 While it’s all going on you have to be extra kind to yourself.
 Give yourself a few treats – they don’t have to be expensive.
 I gave myself a treat every time I’d done something really hard.

 1) Where you will each live

 Some of the things you will need to think about are: